 Dr Esperanza Huerta Lwanga recently gave a talk about MINAGRIS at the Deltares international conference on micro- and nano-plastics in soil, which took places in the Netherlands.
 The conference gave us an opportunity to learn and exchange knowledge with other scientists and decision-makers.

+Hello and season's greetings from all of us in the MINAGRIS team!
 It's been a busy year, and the latest edition of our newsletter looking back on what we've been up to is out now.
 To recieve news on our activities and future editions next year, please complete the newsletter sign-up on our homepage.
+In the meantime, we hope you enjoy the festivities, and wish you all a happy new year. |

 New EU legislation passed this week will restrict the use of intentionally added microplastics in products such as toothpastes, laundry detergents, cosmetics, as well as some polymer coated agricultural products like seeds and pesticides.
 Member states voted in favour of the Commission’s proposed bill to better control the use of microplastics, to lower their risk to the environment.
 The legislation, previously hit by delays, will target the 42,000 tonnes of microplastics intentionally put into products which ultimately end up in the environment annually.
 So, what does this mean for agriculture?
 Read our blog here to find out more.